 Essential Element: This comment is associated with the essential element, Approaches of Hermeneutics

 Additive/Variant Analysis: This comment is additive to my understanding of work family conflict as it creates a deleterious picture of the negative impacts of unchecked work family conflict.
-There are some effects that can be considered obvious or more likely such as lower job satisfaction, lower life satisfaction, absenteeism, higher turnover intention and physical and mental health concerns such as hypertension, depression, poor appetite, headache and others highlight the real challenge that work life conflict can become.
-This expands the sociological worldview beyond conflict between paid work and the family to a notion of ill health which can be taken more seriously and expands the discourse, in the eyes of the positivist, beyond just another ‘another feminist mousing about private troubles’ that is steeped in individualism.
-My approach to this interpretation and my understanding of the quote is based on sociological and in particular social work worldview and background.
+Some effects can be considered obvious or more likely such as lower job satisfaction, lower life satisfaction, absenteeism, higher turnover intention, and physical and mental health concerns such as hypertension, depression, poor appetite, headache, and others highlight the real challenge that work life conflict can become.
+This expands the sociological worldview beyond the conflict between paid work and the family to a notion of ill health which can be taken more seriously, and expands the discourse, in the eyes of the positivist, beyond just another ‘another feminist mousing about private troubles’ that is steeped in individualism.
+My approach to this interpretation and my understanding of the quote is based on sociological and, in particular, social work worldview and background.

-Contextualization: Studying work family conflict and the importance of balance is important for changing my world and countless other women (and men) who have time based, strain based and behavioral based challenges with balancing paid work and other life commitments.
+Contextualization: Studying work-family conflict and the importance of balance is important for changing my world and countless other women (and men) who have time-based, strain-based, and behavioral-based challenges with balancing paid work and other life commitments.
 As a social worker and social work educator, understanding the nuances and potential harmful effects are important to my professional practice to promote balance, social functioning and gender ideologies around these challenges.

 Comment 2: